Can networking inspire companies to devise solutions to the climate crisis? Yes, says the CEO of Skift, a business-led climate initiative in Norway.

 “We know the exact emissions targets for each sector.
 We don’t need more reports, we need action,” he stresses.

-The name of this forward-thinking climate initiative comes from the climate target set by the Norwegian Parliament: the country has committed itself to reducing emissions of greenhouse gases by 40 per cent by 2030.
+Skift means “shift” or “transition” in Norwegian.
+A green shift or green transition is what is needed if the climate target set by the Norwegian Parliament is to be achieved: the country has committed itself to reducing emissions of greenhouse gases by 40 per cent by 2030.

-Norway 203040 and The Explorer have entered into a strategic partnership, represented here by Bjørn K. Haugland, CEO of Norway 203040, and Helene Friis, Head of The Explorer.
+Skift and The Explorer have entered into a strategic partnership, represented here by Bjørn K. Haugland, CEO of Skift, and Helene Friis, Head of The Explorer.

 Those who go first learn most

 It is not necessarily easy to grasp how network-building and brainstorming between well-paid heads of industry will help to cut greenhouse gas emissions.
-Haugland explains what Norway 203040 actually does.
+Haugland explains what Skift actually does.